Merging stellar-mass binary black holes: Observations

-\textbf{Black Hole Spin Magnitudes:} Black hole X-ray binaries also provide an opportunity for measuring black hole spins \citep[see][for a recent review]{MillerMiller:2015}.
-Continuum fitting of the X-ray flux from the accretion disk and iron K-$\alpha$ line fits to the disk reflection profile can both be used to infer the location of the inner edge of the disk, which is assumed to correspond to the radius of the innermost stable circular orbit, a sensitive function of black hole spin.
+\textbf{Black-Hole Spin Magnitudes:} Black-hole X-ray binaries also provide an opportunity for measuring black-hole spins \citep[see][for recent reviews]{MillerMiller:2015,Reynolds:2020}.
+Continuum fitting of the X-ray flux from the accretion disk and iron K-$\alpha$ line fits to the disk reflection profile can both be used to infer the location of the inner edge of the disk, which is assumed to correspond to the radius of the innermost stable circular orbit, a sensitive function of black-hole spin.
 Quasi-periodic oscillations also have the potential to provide spin measurements.
-Unfortunately, the underlying physical mechanisms are not fully understood at present, and the inferred spins may suffer from significant systematics.
-For example, out of six systems for which both disk continuum and disk reflection spin measurements are available, the two methods are inconsistent at the $3$ or $5$ sigma level for two systems, and for one system the statistical uncertainty is so large as to span nearly the full allowed range from $0$ to $1$.
-However, for the remaining three systems with both measurements available, both methods yield spins $\chi \gtrsim 0.9$.
+Unfortunately, the underlying physical mechanisms are not fully understood at present, and the inferred spins may suffer from significant systematics \citep[e.g.,][]{Basak:2017,Kawano:2017}.

-\textbf{Inconsistency with Spin Observations from Gravitational-wave Sources?} These high-spin observations include two high-mass X-ray binaries: LMC X-1 and Cygnus X-1.
-This is significant, because unlike long-lived low-mass X-ray binaries, whose spin magnitudes could be altered by accretion from the companion, especially if they started out with intermediate-mass companions \citep{Podsiadlowski:2003,Fragos:2015}, high-mass X-ray binaries are too short-lived to enable significant spin changes due to accretion \citep{KingKolb:1999}.
-Isolated binaries that form binary black holes are expected to go through the high-mass X-ray binary phase during their evolution.
-Thus, if the high spin magnitude measurements in black-hole X-ray binaries are to be believed, then either some future merging binary black holes should be observed to have high spins like those in X-ray binaries, or, perhaps more likely, the observed high-mass X-ray binaries and merging binary black holes sample different evolutionary histories (see \autoref{BHspins}).

-\textbf{Black Hole Spin Directions:} We know even less about the spin directions than the spin magnitudes.
+\textbf{Black-Hole Spin Directions:} We know even less about the spin directions than the spin magnitudes.
 Although black-hole spin-orbit alignment is assumed in continuum flux measurements \citep{MillerMiller:2015}, some black-hole X-ray binaries, including GRO J1655-40 \citep{Martin:2008}, 4U 1543-47 \citep{MorningstarMiller:2014} and particularly V4641 Sgr \citep{Orosz:2001,Martin:2008b} appear to indicate that the microquasar jet, presumably aligned with the BH spin axis, is misaligned with the orbit.
-Moreover, initial stellar spins in binaries have been observed to be misaligned \citep[e.g.,][]{Albrecht:2009,Albrecht:2014}, though there are opportunities for realignment during binary evolution, as described below.
+Moreover, initial stellar spins in binaries have been observed to be misaligned \citep[e.g.,][]{Albrecht:2009,Albrecht:2014}, though there are opportunities for subsequent realignment during binary evolution, as described below.